-- Autoplay song after loading: When enabled, Renoise will automatically start playback as soon as a song is loaded. - Stop playing notes on pattern sequence navigation: When navigating around in the Pattern Sequencer, Renoise will stop all playing notes and then skip over to the new pattern to continue playback, avoiding 'hanging' notes.
+- Auto play song after loading: When enabled, Renoise will automatically start playback as soon as a song is loaded. - Stop playing notes on pattern sequence navigation: When navigating around in the Pattern Sequencer, Renoise will stop all playing notes and then skip over to the new pattern to continue playback, avoiding 'hanging' notes.
 You can disable this behaviour here. - Update automation on song position changes: When navigating around in the Pattern Sequencer, Renoise will ensure that any changes to pattern or envelope Automations are correctly updated.
-You can disable this behaviour here. - Space rec/stop mode - Renoise: Use the space key to start/stop playing. - ◆ FT2: Use the space key to stop the song or toggle Edit Mode if the song is already stopped. - Mute mode (left click): - ◆ Off: After a track is muted, any existing sounds may carry on until finished, but notes and other events will not be triggered (Soft Mute). - ◆ Mute: The track is played back completely and can be immediately silenced/unmuted without affecting how any of the sounds are executed (Mixer Mute). - Solo mode (right click): - ◆ Solo: Solo-ing and unsolo-ing track will retain the mute states of all other tracks. - ◆ Mute all others: Solo-ing a track will cause all other tracks to be muted.
+You can disable this behaviour here. - Space record/stop mode - Renoise: Use the space key to start/stop playing. - FT2: Use the space key to stop the song or toggle Edit Mode if the song is already stopped. - Mute mode (left click): - Off: After a track is muted, any existing sounds may carry on until finished, but notes and other events will not be triggered (Soft Mute). - Mute: The track is played back completely and can be immediately silenced/unmuted without affecting how any of the sounds are executed (Mixer Mute). - Solo mode (right click): - Mute others: Solo-ing a track will cause all other tracks to be muted.
 Unsolo-ing will unmute all other tracks.